-Several parts make up the overall price of your electricity bill (disregarding costs related to what you consume).
-It’s these moving parts that fluctuate and cause your electricity bill to either go up or down in any given year.
+There are several parts that make up the overall price of your electricity bill, aside from costs related to what you consume These moving parts fluctuate and cause price rises or falls for your gas or electricity bill each year.
 They include:

-- network costs (build, maintain and operate electricity poles, wires and gas pipes etc.),
+- Network costs.
+The costs involved to build, maintain and operate energy infrastructure like electricity poles, wires and gas pipes.

-Three-quarters of the cost of your household electricity bill covers wholesale prices, as well as those associated with distribution networks.2 Maintenance and expansion costs are passed on to distributors who in turn pass it on to retailers (i.e. providers), and they pass it on to you, the customer.
+In the 2020-21 period, wholesale costs made up 32% of the average household electricity bill, and network costs another 45%.2 Maintenance and expansion costs are passed on to distributors, who in turn pass it on to providers before they pass it on to you, the customer.

-You won’t see these costs in your electricity bill as an itemised breakdown; however, they are there.
+You won’t see these costs in your electricity bill as an itemised breakdown, however, but they are there.

 What you can control

 Here’s a list of factors within your control that can mitigate an electricity price increase:

 - Your consumption.
 It’s an obvious one, but how much electricity you consume will directly affect your bill.
 Read more about how to save electricity, especially in the summer and winter months.